Why You Should Include Multiple People on Your Hiring Team

 Gives candidates more insight into their future

-As candidates move through your hiring process, they are forming expectations about what it’s like to work at your organization.
+As candidates progress through your hiring process, they begin to form expectations about what it's like to work at your organization.
 When they meet their future team members in interviews, candidates develop greater insights into how they will fit with the team and what to expect.

 With more realistic expectations, you help them make a more informed decision about whether your organization is the right fit for them.
 The better decision they can make about fit, the more likely they are to make a successful hire who performs well and is more committed to your organization.